meettyj/Tobacco-on-Twitter/log.md

 - Build SVM and Random Forest model on alcohol dataset
 - Evaluate the models (LR, SVM, RF) on first person level
 - Evaluate the models (LR, SVM, RF) on behavior level
+- Analyse reflective data and achieve how can we divide the data
+- Read paper about 'time period in tweets' to see how researchers dealing with the topic

 # Results
 ## Alcohol Level